 We also decided to book an organized tour via Klook that included a visit to both markets.
 You can actually customize your own route by choosing which places you want to visit and when would you like to start.
-I would recommend to choose the early morning (7am) start because the markets are less crowded in the morning and the heat is more bearable.
+I would recommend choosing the early morning (7am) start because the markets are less crowded in the morning and the heat is more bearable.

 You can buy basically anything there – like at the Chatuchak Weekend Market – but only if you want, there is no mandatory shopping.
-If you haven’t had breakfast yet I would recommend to try the mango sticky rice or the coconut ice cream, both of them are really delicious and fairly priced.
+If you haven’t had breakfast yet I would recommend trying the mango sticky rice or the coconut ice cream, both of them are really delicious and fairly priced.

 Maeklong Railway Market

-The Maeklong Railway Market is one of most unique markets in Bangkok because not only it sits atop the train tracks but a train is actually passing through the market few times a day.
+The Maeklong Railway Market is one of the most unique markets in Bangkok because not only it sits atop the train tracks but a train is actually passing through the market a few times a day.
 Once the merchants and vendors hear the warning bell they immediately start drawing back the overhead tents and moving their products away from the railways.
-As a result, this is easily one of the most unique places to go In Bangkok.
+As a result, this is easily one of the most unique places to go in Bangkok.

-The market completely adjust itself in just minutes to let the train pass freely and after the train has passed everything goes back to normal a few minutes later.
+The market completely adjusts itself in just minutes to let the train pass freely and after the train has passed, everything goes back to normal a few minutes later.
 The train moves through the market very slowly but it’s still crazy to see how close it gets to the goods and the people.
 You can even touch the train while it’s moving, though I wouldn’t recommend it.

 Siam Paragon / ICONSIAM